davidkorff/IMSSync_App/RSG_Integration_2/PROGRESS.md

        1. The stored procedure spGetQuoteOptions_WS probably doesn't exist in the database
        2. DataAccess may have a different parameter format requirement we haven't discovered
        3. The IMS instance may have specific configuration for DataAccess
-     - Currently blocked on bind operation due to installment billing requirement
+   - NEW APPROACH (2025-07-16):
+     - Implemented dedicated single-pay bind methods
+     - Added bind_single_pay() and bind_single_pay_with_option()
+     - These use BindQuoteWithInstallment and BindWithInstallment with companyInstallmentID=-1
+     - Testing to see if this properly forces single-pay billing

 7. **Method Availability**
    - `AddQuoteWithSubmission` doesn't exist in this IMS instance